saulo-data/football.hacking/README.md

 📘 Free E-Books (analytics & betting): linked in the app

 Follow the community on social media and YouTube via the sidebar links built into the app.

 ---

-## 🪪 License

-Include your project license here (if applicable).
-This section is currently a placeholder.

----